 Check Out: 50 Difficult Words With Meanings

-As discussed every clause has a subject and verb, but there are some other characteristics that can help you distinguish its types.
-To begin with, these are of basically four types:
+As discussed every clause has a subject and verb, but some other characteristics can help you distinguish its types.
+To begin with, there are four types:

 We will be discussing each of the types separately along with their examples in the following section.

-An independent clause is a complete sentence on its own and does not require anything else to make it a full-fledged sentence.
-The basic form of the Main/independent clause is:
+It is a complete sentence on its own and does not require anything else to make it a full-fledged sentence.
+Its basic form is:

 Subject + Verb = Complete Sentence